Frequently Asked Questions

 - What is the schedule like for the course?

-- The schedule is intense.
+- The schedule is very full.
 Due to the intense nature of the course, we request that you keep most evenings free for program preparation and activities.
-Click here for a detailed sample schedule.
 You must be able to come for the full two weeks and participate in the online discussion in the 6 month interim.
 You also must complete the course in order.
 The curriculum is continuous so you cannot start with Part 2 and conclude with Part 1.

 - How many people are accepted and how many people apply?